moby/moby/docs/reference/builder.md

     ARG <name>[=<default value>]

-The `ARG` instruction defines a variable that users can pass at build-time to the builder with the `docker build` command using the `--build-arg <varname>=<value>` flag.
-If a user specifies a build argument that was not defined in the Dockerfile, the build outputs an error.
+The `ARG` instruction defines a variable that users can pass at build-time to the builder with the `docker build` command using the `--build-arg
+<varname>=<value>` flag.
+If a user specifies a build argument that was not
+defined in the Dockerfile, the build outputs a warning.

 ```
-One or more build-args were not consumed, failing build.
+[Warning] One or more build-args [foo] were not consumed.
 ```

 The Dockerfile author can define a single variable by specifying `ARG` once or many